01 Jan Korg B2 Digital Piano – REVIEW | Best Piano under $600?

 For some people they won’t care about this “smooth sound transition” feature but for others like me who enjoy changing sounds during a song, this is a very cool feature.

-I will admit that I like to layer 2 instrument sounds together sometimes when I play a digital piano such as piano/strings, electric piano/2nd electric piano, piano/organ, harpsichord/strings, etc but on the B2 I can’t do that…but for $499 I am not complaining.
+I will admit that I like to layer 2 instrument sounds together sometimes when I play a digital piano such as piano/strings, electric piano/2nd electric piano, piano/organ, harpsichord/strings, etc but on the B2 I can’t do that…but for under $599 I am not complaining.

 You can’t have everything you want in a certain price range but I am getting the most important thing in terms of key action, piano sound, and pedaling, and that is what really counts.

-At the end of the day it’s really all about playing the piano and having be as good as it can be in your price range and if you cannot spend any more than $500, then the new Korg B2 is where it’s at.
+At the end of the day it’s really all about playing the piano and having be as good as it can be in your price range and if you cannot spend any more than $600 to $800, then this Korg B2 is may be the perfect digital piano for you.

 However, there was something that really surprised me about the B2 that I have not mentioned yet… it has a direct USB/MIDI connection to go to a tablet or computer and this was very important to me for a few reasons but mainly because I could use my iPad which I use in my music studio all the time and I could take my favorite instrument sounds from apps like garage band, etc and use them with the B2.